 Since access to the Ben Lomond track from the One Mile Creek track has been closed, you have two options to reach the Ben Lomond summit:

-This is the lazier option.
-You’ll cut out about 1 hour and roughly 400 M of elevation gain by taking the Gondola up to the Skyline for $39.
-From here, you’ll continue on and meet up at the Ben Lomond Track.
+- Option 3 (lazy option): Take the Gondola to the Skyline and Start at the Ben Lomond track - This is the lazier option.
+You'll cut out about 1 hour and roughly 400 m of elevation gain by taking the Gondola up to the Skyline.
+From here, you'll continue on and meet up at the Ben Lomond Track.

 Ben Lomond Trailhead: The Tiki Trail